-We have been requested to provide a legal opinion in respect to the issue by Naked Brand Group Limited (Company) of ordinary shares in accordance with the Company's registration statement (Registration Statement) on Form F-1 to be filed with the United States Securities and Exchange Commission (SEC) under the United States Securities Act of 1933, as amended, covering the resale by the Selling Shareholders (as defined in the Registration Statement) of up to 18,563,311 ordinary shares, no par value, of the Company (Ordinary Shares) and up to 29,880,671 Ordinary Shares issuable upon exercise of warrants (Warrant Shares).
+We have been requested to provide a legal opinion in respect to the issue by Naked Brand Group Limited (Company) of ordinary shares in accordance with the Company's registration statement (Registration Statement) on Post-Effective Amendment No. 1 to Form F-1 to be filed with the United States Securities and Exchange Commission (SEC) under the United States Securities Act of 1933, as amended, covering the resale by the Selling Shareholders (as defined in the Registration Statement) of up to 11,170,708 ordinary shares, no par value, of the Company (Ordinary Shares) and up to 1,293,892 Ordinary Shares issuable upon exercise of warrants (Warrant Shares) which may be sold from time to time by three of the Selling Shareholders.